 Printing the amounts of element C in both aqueous and gaseous phases¶

 Finally, we print the amounts of element C in both aqueous and gaseous phases:

 # Step 9: Print the amounts of element C in both aqueous and gaseous phases print('Amount of C in aqueous phase:', state.elementAmountInPhase('C', 'Aqueous')) print('Amount of C in gaseous phase:', state.elementAmountInPhase('C', 'Gaseous'))

-In this specific case in which there were no initial element C in the aqueous phase, the value corresponding to the amount of element C in the aqueous phase is our solubility of CO2 in the NaCl brine with the previously prescribed conditions.
+In this specific case, in which there was no initial element C in the aqueous phase, the value corresponding to the amount of element C in the aqueous phase is our solubility of CO2 in the NaCl brine with the previously prescribed conditions.